ChefNova/ai-chef/literature/BIBLIOGRAPHY.md

 # ChefNova — Literature Corpus & Bibliography

-This bibliography contains **10 unique papers** reviewed in the team’s four [reflection files](../reflections/), representing **11 paper reviews**. pFoodReQ is reviewed by both Ananya Jandhyala and Chaitanya Nirantar and is counted once.
+This bibliography contains **10 unique papers** reviewed in the team’s four [reflection files](../reflections/), representing **11 paper reviews**.
 Citations and publication versions follow the reflections.
 The relevance notes connect the research to ChefNova’s proposed workflow: **grocery receipt → reviewed inventory → quantity confirmation → recipe recommendation**.

 ## Corpus at a Glance